 |4.
 Complete a Declaration of Conformity (DoC) and maintain compliance records

 Before a supplier applies (or causes to apply) a compliance label to a product, the supplier must register on the national database as a ‘responsible supplier’.
 Registration is renewed annually.

 A supplier must provide an address in Australia and the name and contact details of a representative.
 The ACMA requires this information to identify and contact a supplier when necessary.

 If any of the information subsequently changes, the supplier must update the database within 30 days after the change has occurred.

 What is the national database?

 The national database is an online database.
-It is used jointly by the ACMA, the Electrical Regulatory Authorities Council (ERAC) and Radio Spectrum Management (New Zealand) for supplier and product registration.
+It is used jointly by the ACMA, participating jurisdictions of the Electrical Regulatory Authorities Council (ERAC) and Radio Spectrum Management (New Zealand) for supplier and product registration.
 For ACMA purposes, product registration is not required.